One distinct pleasure of my 2020 was discovering the subreddit/TheCapeRevolution.

 Billy Porter Does Bold Beautifully

 As a college student, I wore a lot of bright-colored shirts with a neutral skirt or pants.
-Come to think of it, I still dress that way!
-I’d also a single color from head to toe, as well as scarves and hats.
-People would admire my colors or outfits, especially my hats and scarves but say they couldn’t pull it off.
+Come to think of it, I still dress this way!
+I’d also sport a single color from head to toe.
+People would admire my colorful outfits, as well as my hats and scarves but say they couldn’t pull it off.
 They’d say it was fine for me because I dressed that way often.

 Get Out of Your Comfort Zone